-Atlético wins again to stay perfect in Spanish league
+Messi, LeBron inspire Griezmann as Barcelona routs Betis 5-2

-MADRID (AP) — Portuguese teenager João Félix set up Víctor “Vitolo” Machin’s second-half goal as Atlético Madrid defeated Leganés 1-0 Sunday for its second straight win to start the Spanish league season.
+Portuguese teenager João Félix set up Víctor “Vitolo” Machin’s second-half goal to keep Atlético with a perfect record.

-Félix sent a through pass for Vitolo in the 71st minute and the striker found the net from inside the area to leave Madrid tied with Sevilla at the top of the standings with a perfect league record.
+Félix sent a through pass for Vitolo in the 71st minute and the striker found the net from inside the area at Butarque Stadium.

 “It was a complicated match, but we leave with the victory,” Vitolo said.
 “We are at the top and we need to keep working to keep our momentum.”